firebase/flutterfire/packages/firebase_admob/README.md

 }
 ```

+If you're using the Embedding V2, you need to retrieve the published `FirebaseAdMobPlugin` from the
-Otherwise, it should look similar to:
+`FlutterEngine`.
+Then, set the `NativeAdFactory`.
+You're `MainActivity.java` should look similar to:

 ```java
 package my.app.path;